 - Students who have strong mathematical skills and a good grasp of written English.
-They will have to interpret data and graphs, perform calculations and write paragraphed essays suggesting courses of action for businesses. - Students with an interest in how modern Britain operates will find the course engrossing there will be many opportunities to relate the contents to everyday life and the news. - The course is particularly relevant for students considering management, marketing, project management, business accounting, management consultancy, human resources, and business journalism as well as those interested in continuing on to further study.
+They will have to interpret data and graphs, perform calculations and write paragraphed essays suggesting courses of action for businesses. - Students with an interest in how modern Britain operates will find the course engrossing there will be many opportunities to relate the contents to everyday life and the news. - The course is particularly relevant for students considering management, marketing, project management, business accounting, economics, management consultancy, human resources, or business journalism as a basis for further study or a career.